 With that said, keep reading to learn what rental deposits are, how they differ from other types of deposits, how much to ask for in a deposit, and the tools all landlords can use to collect and manage rental deposits as smoothly as possible.

 Rhenti's tenant screening software, rent deposit collection feature, and rental marketing automation makes it easy for you to find the right-fit renter.

-No – damage deposits/security deposits in Ontario are illegal.
-If a tenant damages something and a landlord wants them to pay to replace or fix it, the landlord must ask them for the money, separately from the deposit.
+No, security deposits (damage deposits as they’re also known) are illegal in Ontario.
+If a tenant damages something and you want them to pay to replace or fix it, you must ask them for money that is separate from their rental deposit.

 How much should a landlord charge for a rent deposit?

-A rental deposit can’t exceed the cost of one month’s rent or the cost of a rental period.
-For example, if rent is paid on a weekly basis the deposit cannot be more than a week’s rent.
+With this in mind, a rental deposit in Ontario can’t exceed the cost of one month’s rent or the cost of a rental period.
+For example, if rent is paid on a weekly basis, the deposit cannot be more than a week’s rent.